mattb2401/dotfiles/README.md

 All the configuratoin, binaries and dot files for a "clean" system

 ## Tmux
-Start tmux either by runnin tmux or wdtmux (starts a named tmux session for current directory).
+Start tmux either by runnin tmux.
 Use tmux attach to start tmux and attach to a already running session.
+Or use wdtmux which starts or attaches to a tmux session named by convention using current directory.

 | Keyboard shortcut                         | Description                                     |
 |:------------------------------------------|:------------------------------------------------|